bitrise-steplib/steps-amazon-s3-upload/README.md

 steps-amazon-s3-upload
 ======================

-Syncs the given local folder with an S3 bucket.
+Syncs the given local folder with an S3 bucket, and makes it public-read!

 # Warning!